 Moving can be an incredibly expensive process.
-You will likely have to pay for movers or a moving truck for your personal use, a down payment, and closing costs.
+You will likely have to pay for moving companies or a moving truck for your personal use, a down payment, and closing costs.
 All of these fees can really add up quickly.
 If you are not financially prepared and have sufficient funds in your savings account, your move will likely be unsuccessful.

 3. Do You Have Personal Debt?

 Another thing to consider is your personal debt.
 If you have many sources of debt, it can negatively impact your credit score.
 It can also eat away at your monthly budget if you owe payments, such as credit card bills, medical bills, car payments, and student loans.
 You will have to factor this into your budget in order to determine how much mortgage you can truly afford to pay.

 4. Do You Need a Real Estate Agent?